 We’re going to avoid calling this thing a selfie stick and go along with calling it an action extension pole made for GoPro cameras.
 There’s a lot of similar products on the market, so here are a few reasons why the GoPole EVO is our favorite:

 - The transparent pole design is a welcome update to the standard black bar captured with other extension poles.

 - It was designed for water use, and a watertight twist lock makes Evo float.

 - The pole extends from 14” – 24.”

 - Neon details on the handle make it easier to spot if you lose it.

-GoPro says these mounts have “maximum holding strength,” but Eric’s GoPro that was ripped off a wave at Uluwatu says differently.
+GoPro says their surfboard mounts have “maximum holding strength,” but the many GoPros that have been ripped off of their mounts in stronger waves say differently.
 If you’re surfing in heavy surf, you should definitely use the extra tether for security, as well as the floaty backdoor listed below.

 If your board mount breaks loose or you drop your GoPro, this nifty floaty will give you a fighting chance to find your device before it sinks to the bottom of the ocean.
 The floaty backdoor will block the rear screen of a Hero 4 Silver or Hero+ LCD, but this shouldn’t be an issue, as you don’t want to be playing with your camera when you’re in the lineup anyway.

-The easy-to-spot orange flotation attaches directly to the housing backdoor of your GoPro, and for under twenty bucks it’s well worth it.
+The easy-to-spot orange flotation attaches directly to the housing backdoor of your GoPro, and for a nominal price, it’s well worth the security.

 Bonus: It doubles as a bottle opener to crack open that post-surf brewski. [insert applause here]